 Her case is just one of many similar ones that happen all the time, at companies both big and small.
-Another case from this month alone occurred where a woman claims she was fired from her job at Ramsey Solutions in Tennessee simply for getting pregnant out of wedlock.
+Another case that took place in recent years occurred where a woman claims she was fired from her job at Ramsey Solutions in Tennessee simply for getting pregnant out of wedlock.

 Even for those women who are not outright fired, many return to an office where colleagues have taken over some of their responsibilities or clients.
 Research found that some women who take maternity leave may even find it harder to advance or get promoted after they return.